Nick Bobetsky on Chappell Roan’s rise and why artistry is ‘a human matter – not a business matter’.

 He left Milan and managed a couple of bands on his own before becoming part of Red Light Management’s roster.

-In 2019 he moved on again, this time to join his friends Mark Jordan and Ian McEvily at Rebel One (now State of the Art).
+In 2019 he moved on again, this time to join his friends Marc Jordan and Ian McEvily at Rebel One (now State of the Art).
 Looking back on the switch, he says: “For me it was about really focusing on artists that were excited to scale to a level that has cultural relevance and impact.
-Mark in particular taught and encouraged me to think bigger, and to find artists who wanted to make big statements.”
+Marc in particular taught and encouraged me to think bigger, and to find artists who wanted to make big statements.”

 Coincidentally, he had just met a client who would be a perfect match for this new philosophy…